HARRY BETTIS, PRESIDENT

 SECRETARY LAURA MACGREGOR BETTIS

-The Board of Directors work is strictly voluntary.
-The Bettis family has never taken a salary or any fees for their management of the Foundation.
+The Directors' work is strictly voluntary.
+Family members have never taken a salary or any fees for their management of the Foundation.
 Our overhead costs are minimal, allowing us to maximize the impact we can have in Idaho's communities, improving life for all Idahoans.

 FISCAL YEAR & REPORTING